What is a Headless CMS? Complete Guide for 2026

 When selecting a CMS architecture, consider these factors:

-- Team technical level — Do you have developers who can build custom frontends, or do you need a visual editor?
+- Team technical level — Do you have developers who can build a frontend, and do your content editors need to see the page as they edit it?

 - Multi-platform needs — Will content be consumed by more than just a website?